gibbok/typescript-book/README.md

 #### moduleResolution

 The "moduleResolution" property specifies the module resolution strategy.
-Use “node” for modern TypeScript code, the “classic” strategy is used only for old versions of TypeScript (before 1.6).
+Use "node" for modern TypeScript code, the "classic" strategy is used only for old versions of TypeScript (before 1.6).

 #### esModuleInterop

-The "esModuleInterop" property allows import default from CommonJS modules that did not export using the “default” property, this property provides a shim to ensure compatibility in the emitted JavaScript.
-After enabling this option we can use “import MyLibrary from ‘my-library’” instead of “import \* as MyLibrary from ‘my-library’”.
+The "esModuleInterop" property allows import default from CommonJS modules that did not export using the "default" property, this property provides a shim to ensure compatibility in the emitted JavaScript.
+After enabling this option we can use "import MyLibrary from ‘my-library’" instead of "import \* as MyLibrary from ‘my-library’".

 #### jsx

 The "jsx" property applies only to .tsx files used in ReactJS and controls how JSX constructs are compiled into JavaScript.
-A common option is “preserve” which will compile to a .jsx file keeping unchanged the JSX so it can be passed to different tools like Babel for further transformations.
+A common option is "preserve" which will compile to a .jsx file keeping unchanged the JSX so it can be passed to different tools like Babel for further transformations.

 #### skipLibCheck